thekolaj/Vue-Complete-Project-Setup/README.md

    git push turing main -f
    ```

+1. After pushing your `turing` repo, we will add our `.ipynb` in there manually through the Git website.
+For now, this is the simplest way.

 1. We can now simply `git push origin main` to update our website, `git push turing main` to submit you project.